Skip to content

 Reading for pleasure in early childhood can help youngsters perform better in school and boost their mental health as they enter their teenage years.
 A study by the National Literacy Trust found that reading books at home contributed to children and teens feeling happier, more relaxed and more equipped to deal with life problems.

-They found Children and young people who are the most engaged with literacy have better mental wellbeing than their peers who are the least engaged”.
+They found children and young people who are the most engaged with literacy have better mental wellbeing than their peers who are the least engaged”.
 Their report highlights the significant impact that fostering a love for reading can have on the overall wellbeing of young people.

 Let’s explore the power of reading for children’s mental wellbeing.